- Inhumanable Alien Rights, where the civil rights of nonhuman characters, as opposed to humans, are in question.

 - Steven Universe:

-- The title character is sort-of kind-of the Reincarnation of his dead mom, Rose Quartz.
-The Homeworld Gems, who for the most part don't even understand how human humans die or reproduce, basically take this to mean that Steven is Rose Quartz somehow possessing a human body, and put him on trial for the assassination of Pink Diamond.
+- The title character is sort-of-kind-of the Reincarnation of his dead mom, Rose Quartz.
+The Homeworld Gems, who for the most part don't even understand human reproduction, basically take this to mean that Steven is Rose Quartz in a human body, and put him on trial for the assassination of Pink Diamond.

 - Transformers Animated: Sari Sumdac quickly loses any say in how her father's company is run because there's no proof she legally exists.
 Since she was born from a Cybertronian protoform and Issac's DNA, he had no way to claim her as his actual daughter, instead just raising her himself.

 - As noted by Forbes here, the emergence of practical self-driving cars poses some interesting legal conundrums, such as who would be liable for damages if the driverless vehicle was judged to be at-fault in a wreck.
 Should it be a rider in the vehicle?
 The owner?
 The car manufacturer?
 So far, though, road tests of driverless cars showed them obeying traffic laws to the letter and only getting into accidents because a human driver screwed up.
 We say "to the letter" for a reason: in one case where a driverless car actually was pulled over (for driving too slowly and holding up traffic), Google was held responsible, as it was one of theirs out on a test run.

 - World legal systems have been struggling to catch up with the rapid cultural evolution of the Information Age for a while.